Chemical sector key to water sustainability- GPCAon Aug 10, 2016

 GCC chemical producers have been encouraged to take preventive and corrective actions to maximise water use and reuse as the outlook for water demand becomes an even more important issue.
 As reported in the GPCA Sustainability and Responsible Care report for 2015-16, process water consumption shows an encouraging reduction from 2013 and 2014.

-- Disputes in low oil price environment
+- Comment: Disputes in a low oil price environment

 - Comment: The promise of gas in the Mediterranean